Why a Wood Bicycle Frame?

 - And last but not least, wood is sustainable, recyclable, biodegradable, and has a tiny carbon footprint, while the primary production of steel, aluminum, titanium and carbon fiber are incredibly polluting and unfriendly to our environment.

 Monocoque is French for ‘single shell’.
 It’s a structural design approach where primary loads are carried by the skin or outer shell of a structure, rather than an internal framework.
-It was developed by Roland Aircraft in Germany in 1916 for their all-wood aircraft.
+It was developed by Roland Aircraft in Germany in 1916 for the fuselage of their all-wood aircraft.
 Where the skin is strong enough to carry the structural loads, monocoque is the lightest method of construction.

 Perhaps the best example of an all-wood, monocoque structure is the most successful fighter/bomber of WWII, the 400mph De Havilland Mosquito.
 Over 7500 were built and it saw service from Europe to the tropics from 1940 until 1963.
 Its monocoque fuselage was built in separate halves then bonded together down the centerline.
 Monocoque design is the standard for molded carbon bicycles and has been used in most high performance aircraft since WWII, as well as many current production and race cars.